badgerblockchain/ongoing-resource-bank/A. History Before the Rise Cryptocurrencies.md

 # History Before the Rise of Cryptocurrencies
 Before Bitcoin's rise to fame, there had interestingly been alternative attempts made for similar cryptographic-monetary schemes, reaching all the way back to the early 90s.
 While David Chaum's *Digicash* was the only one to be implemented, all builds would nonetheless leave a critical impact on Satoshi.
-Listed below are some of these early works, the hidden Cypherpunk movement, and two historical phases, the Silk Road and Mt.
-GOX, which were critical in crafting Bitcoin into what it is today.
+Listed below are some of these early works, the notorious Cypherpunk movement, and two historical phases, the Silk Road and Mt.
+GOX, which were fundamental in crafting Bitcoin (and other cryptocurrencies) into what it is today.
 <br>
 <br>
 ### David Chaum Digicash & [Blind Signatures](https://www.chaum.com/publications/Chaum-blind-signatures.PDF)